cuongnx/bl-electron-remix/README.md

 - Separete vite.config.ts for main and renderer.
 For renderer dev server, change setting in the dev script so that the `createServer()` reads renderer's vite config file.
 - Running `npm run dev` and wow, it works!!!

+### Now moving on to production build

+- Install electron-builder
+  npm i -D electron-builder
+- Now I realized that electron-serve must be install as dependency (not dev dependency), so I moved it to `"dependencies"` of `package.json`
+- Created a `electron-builder.yml` and `electron-builder.sh` to run builder by docker for windows
+- Created `server.prod.ts` for remix production build (but it's really not necessary)
+- Fixed `src/main/main.ts` to serve the right directory `../../build/renderer/client`
+- Add `npm run build:app` to build both remix in SPA mode and the main electron application.
+For now it's only support win64 portable build (as an example).

 ### Note

 - Because I realized that many things depend on node version, I installed semver and configure the `check-node-version.js` script.

+# Usage

+### Run dev server

+`npm run dev`

+### Build production app

+`npm run build:app`

+_Note: if you are using WSL2 to develop, you cannot run the built exe file directly from WSL partition.
+Must copy the file to a Windows folder and run_